PowerLedger/powr/docs/src/introduction.md

 ## What is POWR?

 POWR is the name of Powerleder chain's native token, which can be passed to nodes in the Powerledger cluster in exchange for running an on-chain program or validating its output.
-The system may perform micropayments of fractional POWRs, which are called _lamports_.
+The system may perform micropayments of fractional POWR, which are called _sparks_.
 A lamport has a value of 0.000000001 POWR.

 ## Disclaimer